fgeorgatos/HPCBIOS/HPCBIOS_10-02.rst

   consistent Python based environment for developing and deploying scientific packages that rely on a common runtime environment.

-Either of EasyBuild, CSE or PToolsRTE, SHOULD be made available on HPC systems.
+At least one of EasyBuild, CSE or PToolsRTE, SHOULD be made available on HPC systems.

 EasyBuild is maintained by *Ghent University* and is available as open source python codebase, while the CSE package is being maintained by the *ARL CSE* Team